Best Golf Balls For Beginners

-The diameter of a conforming golf ball is no less than 1.68-inches or 42.7mm.
-Golf balls must remain in this size range to ensure that performance gains are not awarded due to the physical shape of the ball..
+The diameter of a conforming ball is no less than 1.68-inches or 42.7mm.
+Best golf balls for beginners must remain in this size range to ensure that performance gains are not awarded due to the physical shape of the ball.

 Golf balls are also regulated in how much they weight.
-The weight of the golf ball is confined to no more than 1.620 ounces or 45.93 grams.
-This range is tightly tested to ensure controlled competition between models and golf equipment companies.
+The weight of the ball is confined to no more than 1.620 ounces or 45.93 grams.

 What Do the Dimples on a Golf Ball Do?

-The dimples on a golf ball give it predictable flight characteristics that help provide performance.
+The dimples on a ball are designed to provide it predictable ball flight characteristics that help provide performance.
 Dimples help the balls to spin, rise into the air, and reduce the drag force that the ball experiences.
-A perfectly smooth ball will travel approximately 130 yards hit with a driver, whereas a golf ball with dimples can generate distances of over 290 with similar impact conditions.
+A perfectly smooth ball will travel approximately 130 yards hit with a driver, whereas a ball with dimples can generate distances of over 290 with similar impact conditions.

 How Many Dimples are on a Golf Ball?

-The number of dimples that surround a golf ball has no official limit however, most golf balls have between 350 and 450 dimples of uniform size.
-Manufacturers can vary the number of dimples to give golf balls advantages in performance and spin profiles.
+The number of dimples that surround a ball has no official limit however, most golf balls have between 350 and 450 dimples of uniform size.

 What Do the Numbers on Golf Balls Mean?

-Golf ball numbers are used for different reasons.
-Most often, the number is used to identify a golf ball that is in play.
-Less frequently, manufacturers mark their golf balls with two-digit or three-digit numbers that signify compression factors or numbers of dimples.
-Players also have the ability to use marking and stamp tools for their own designs.
+These numbers are used for different reasons.
+Most often, the number is used to identify a ball that is in play.
+Less frequently, manufacturers mark their balls with two-digit or three-digit numbers that signify compression factors or numbers of dimples.

 Two-digit numbers often mark important dates in players lives or other milestones that they enjoy commemorating.
-Less often, two-digits labeled golf balls list their compression factor.
-This number can inform players on the compression rate of these golf balls during driver impact at a standardized speed.
+Less often, two-digits labeled balls list their compression rating.

 What’s Inside of a Golf Ball?